Consumer Health Info

-Browse Sex Drugs for Women fact sheets, articles, FAQs and more:
+Browse Sex Drugs for Women consumer health information, articles, FAQs and more:

 Part of testosterone's role in a woman’s body is to contribute to libido and arousal, which is why many women will consider taking it if they experience an unwanted drop in sexual desire.